ananthp/beautifulnote/blog/_posts/2016-04-25-carnatic-resources.markdown

 ### Journal of The Music Academy

-<a {{ site.external_link }} href='https://www.musicacademymadras.in/publications/journal'>Madras Music Academy</a> has been publishing this journal since pre-independence era.
-Many important musicians and musicologists have participated in this. <a {{ site.external_link }} href='https://issuu.com/themusicacademy'>Journal archives</a> from 1929 to 2002 are available online for free.
+<a {{ site.new_tab }} href='https://www.musicacademymadras.in/publications/journal'>Madras Music Academy</a> has been publishing this journal since pre-independence era.
+Many important musicians and musicologists have participated in this. <a {{ site.new_tab }} href='https://issuu.com/themusicacademy'>Journal archives</a> from 1929 to 2002 are available online for free.

 ### MusicResearch.in

- <a {{ site.external_link }} href='http://musicresearchlibrary.net'>Music Research Library</a> hosts some fine scholarly articles, scanned copies of rare books and manuscripts.
+ <a {{ site.new_tab }} href='http://musicresearchlibrary.net'>Music Research Library</a> hosts some fine scholarly articles, scanned copies of rare books and manuscripts.